British Jews: History

+More than 3,000 British Jewish servicemen and women lost their lives in the war and many others received decorations for bravery and conduct, with three Victoria Crosses, 168 Military Crosses and 188 Distinguished Flying Crosses awarded to Jewish personnel during the war.
+Many European Jewish refugees who had fled Nazi persecution also served in the British Army during the war.

+The Jewish Brigade Group was formed in 1944 and fought with distinction in the Spring 1945 Offensive in Italy.
+The group was largely recruited from Old Yishuv Jews in British Mandatory Palestine and commanded by British-Jewish officers.
+They received 7 Military Medals, 7 Order of the British Empire medals, 4 Military Crosses, and 2 US awards.
+The group was formally disbanded in the summer of 1946.

-Following de-colonisation, the late twentieth century saw Yemeni Jews, Iraqi Jews and Baghdadi Jews settle in the United Kingdom.
-A multicultural community, in 2006, British Jews celebrated the 350th anniversary of the resettlement in England.
+Following de-colonisation, the late twentieth century saw Yemeni Jews, Iraqi Jews, and Baghdadi Jews settle in the United Kingdom.
+A multicultural community, in 2006 British Jews celebrated the 350th anniversary of the resettlement in England.

 Demographics

 Population size

-According to the 2021 United Kingdom census, there were 271,327 Jews in England and Wales, or 0.5% of the overall population.
-According to the 2011 census, 5,887 Jews lived in Scotland for a total of 277,214 self-identified Jews in Great Britain.
-This does not include much smaller communities in Northern Ireland or the Crown Dependencies.
+According to the 2021 United Kingdom census, there were 271,327 Jews in England and Wales, or 0.5% of the overall population, whilst in the 2021 Northern Irish census, there were 439 self-identified Jews constituting just 0.02% of the population, but marking a 31% increase in numbers since the census of 2011.
+According to the 2011 census, 5,887 Jews lived in Scotland for a total of 277,653 self-identified Jews in the United Kingdom.
+This does not include much smaller communities in the Crown Dependencies and Overseas Territories; notably, there are Jewish communities in Gibraltar, Jersey and Bermuda, amongst others.
 However, this final figure is considered an undercount.
 Demographers David Graham and Stanley Waterman give several reasons as for why: the underenumeration for censuses in general; the question did not record secular Jews; the voluntary nature of the question; suspicion by Jews of such questions; and the high non-response rate for large numbers of Haredi Jews.
 By comparison, the Jewish Virtual Library estimated a Jewish population of 291,000 (not limited to adherents of Judaism) in 2012, making Britain's Jewish community the fifth largest in the world.
 This equates to 0.43% of the population of the United Kingdom.
 The absolute number of Jews has been gradually rising since records began; in the 2011 census, 263,346 people in England and Wales answered "Jewish" to the voluntary question on religion, compared with 259,927 in of 2001.